kartikeyaa-k/Slash-Technical-Assessment-Movies-Kartikeya/README.md

-# Slash-Technical-Assessment-Movies-Kartikeya
+# Slash Technical Assessment - Movies by Kartikeya

-This project is developed for the technical assestment round at Slash.
+This project is developed for the technical assestment round at Slash using Flutter.